lawrennd/snippets/_information-game/includes/shannon-origin-impossibility.md

 \subsection{Von Neumann Entropy Resolution}

+\narration{The only way out is von Neumann entropy and entanglement.
+An entangled pure state has zero joint entropy and positive marginal entropies.
+That is the mathematical necessity of going to von Neumann.
+Within this programme, the move is forced.}

 \notes{The resolution is to replace Shannon entropy with von Neumann entropy.
 For a bipartite quantum system with density matrix $\rho$, the von Neumann conditional entropy $S_{A|B} = S_{AB} - S_B$ *can be negative* when the subsystems are entangled.
 A globally pure entangled state has $S(\rho) = 0$ while its marginal states $\rho_A$ and $\rho_B$ may each have positive entropy — precisely the configuration the game needs at its origin.

 An analogous axiomatic characterisation of information loss via von Neumann entropy is provided by @Parzygnat-functorial22.
 This extends the Baez--Fritz--Leinster framework from classical finite probability  to noncommutative probability.
 Adopting the Parzygnat axioms resolves the origin paradox.}